microsoft/AcademicContent/README.md

       <div class="container">
          <div class="jumbotron">
             <h1>Academic Resources for Computer Science</h1>
             <p><b>June 2016 release.</b> <i>Note: This repo is a work-in-progress and intended for review and collaboration with Microsoft developer advocates and the academic community.
-Please do not use these resources for direct-to-student interactions at this time.</i> Source: <a href="https://github.com/MSFTImagine/computerscience">https://github.com/MSFTImagine/computerscience</a>.</p>
+Please do not use these resources for direct-to-student interactions at this time.</i> <b>Source:</b> <a href="https://github.com/MSFTImagine/computerscience">https://github.com/MSFTImagine/computerscience</a>.</p>
             <p>
                This repo provides technical resources for faculty, students, and Microsoft developer advocates for use in computer science learning.
 The modules cover common cross-platform scenarios including mobile app dev, web dev, internet of things, data science, machine learning, and devops.
 Content delivery is divided into four groups: Instructor-led, Problem Sets, Tech Talks, and Workshops.</p>
                <p>Most hands-on learning focuses on how to deploy cross-platform technologies on Microsoft Azure although most of the concepts can be applied across many cloud platform solutions.
 Academic users can get free Azure from various programs like